SWIFTSATFR3/swiftsatfr3.github.io/content/authors/Rifat-Bin-Rashid/_index.md

 ---

-Sreeram Mandava is a second-year masters student in the electrical and computer engineering department at Rutgers University, studying under Professor Mandayam and Ivan Seskar.
-Before entering the master's program, Sreeram completed a bachelor’s at Rutgers University.
-He is particularly interested in the machine learning, wireless communication, and digital signal processing.
-He currently is a graduate assistant at WINLAB.
+Rifat Bin Rashid is a first-year doctoral candidate in the Department of Electrical and Computer Engineering at Rutgers University, working under the supervision of Professor Narayan Mandayam.
+Prior to joining Rutgers, he earned his bachelor's degree from the Bangladesh University of Engineering and Technology (BUET).
+His research interests lie in next-generation wireless communication systems and signal processing techniques.
+Currently, he serves as a graduate assistant at WINLAB.